-Follow us on a trip to Nafplio, one of the most historical and romantic cities of Greece.
+It's time to follow us on a trip to Nafplion, the first capital of the modern Greek state and one of the most historical and romantic cities in Greece.
 Our ultimate Nafplion Travel Guide will introduce you to the history of the city and guide you through the plentiful monuments and attractions Nafplio has to offer!

 Table of Contents

-According to ancient Greek mythology, the city was founded by the hero Nauplius (the Seafarer).
+According to ancient Greek mythology, the city was founded by the hero Nauplius (The Seafarer).
 He was the son of Poseidon and Amymone, a great explorer that discovered the constellation of Ursa Major.
-According to the myth, he was the founder of the ancient port of "Nauplia" at the shores of the Argolic region.
+According to the myth, he was the founder of the ancient port of "Nauplia" on the shores of the Argolic region.

-Interestingly, the city is being mentioned in the funerary inscription of the Egyptian Pharaoh Amenophis III (14th century BC)!
-Nafplio has a vast history, situated in an area of continuous human habitation from prehistoric times until today.
+Interestingly, the city is mentioned in the funerary inscription of the Egyptian Pharaoh Amenophis III (14th century BC)!
+Nafplion has a vast history, situated in an area of continuous human habitation from prehistoric times until today.